CiscoSE/stealthwatch-config-backup/README.md

    - ``` source venv/bin/activate ```
    - ``` pip install -r requirements.txt ```

 5. Execute the script as any other Python script form console.
-Check the reachability to FMC.
-Script is tested on FMC 6.3.
+Check the reachability to SMC before executing this script.
+Script is tested on SMC 7.0 and higher.
    - ``` python swe_backup.py ```

 ## Configuration